 Recommendations for Research

 In light of these findings, two recommendations for future research emerge.
 First, researchers should begin to document the race, culture/ethnicity, and language (primary, bilingual status) of participants.
+Federal funding agencies, such as the National Institutes of Health, already require this to ensure representation.
 Doing so will allow for better external generalizability, as well as to facilitate comparisons between articles.
 Furthermore, reporting these demographics may enable researchers to identify correlates and causes of performance differences on neurocognitive tests when participant outcomes are not homogenous or conflict with reported normative data.
 Additionally, researchers should endeavor to recruit country-specific representative samples, given the global trend toward immigration [323].
 This will help to ensure greater applicability of the findings to the general population.

 Second, research is needed to more fully identify differences in neurocognitive outcomes of different populations with respect to concussion.
 There is limited but emerging evidence for differences between English-speaking White Americans and those from other backgrounds [51,61].
 Thus, it is necessary to more fully explain these differences to determine whether there are in fact systematic differences between various groups.
 Doing so will allow for the development of racially-, culturally/ethnically-, and linguistically-sensitive interpretations.